supsi-dacd-isaac/oasi-ozone-forecaster/docs/source/introduction.rst

 ============

 ``oasi-ozone-forecaster`` is a package for the forecast of the next day ozone maximum hourly concentration in Ticino, Switzerland.
 These forecasts are calculated twice: the night before for the upcoming day and the morning of the same day for the present day.
 The forecasts are achieved through a ML approach which is trained on a set of both measured and forecasted meteorological values from 2015 to 2021.
-Please consults the `openly accessible published paper <https://www.sciencedirect.com/science/article/pii/S0169207021001199/>`_ on the subject for more information.
+Please see the `openly accessible published paper <https://www.sciencedirect.com/science/article/pii/S0169207021001199/>`_ on the subject for more information.

 Basic instructions
 ******************